-In this client spotlight, see how Caterpillar is using Watershed's Scatter reports to not only highlight their best videos, but also use that information to improve future L&D initiatives.
+In this Watershed client spotlight, see how Caterpillar is using Scatter reports to highlight their best videos and use that information to improve future L&D initiatives.
 We've also included a guide to help you start exploring the outstanding content and resources in your organization.

 CAT has created hundreds of Watershed reports across multiple dashboards that explore their learning ecosystem data from different angles.
 And while we can tell many stories from this data, this client story focuses on a handful of related reports showing data about one learner activity in one application: watching videos on Kaltura MediaSpace.